Skip to main content

 Schönhausen Palace in Berlin © visitBerlin, Foto: Arthur F. Selbach

-Much more physical fitness is required on the Pankeweg.
-The trail starts at Chausseestraße and goes all the way to Schönhausen Palace Park.
-On the way, you run along the river.
-If you want to go further, you can follow the route to Buch.
-Enjoy your run through Berlin!
+Much more fitness is required on the Pankeweg.
+The trail starts at Chausseestraße and extends to Schlossspark Schönhausen.
+Along the way, you walk along the river.
+If you want to go further, you can follow the route all the way to Buch.

-Tip 3: Wide views - Running on Tempelhofer Feld
+Tip 3: Enjoy expansive views - Tempelhofer Feld

 Kite Landboarding at Tempelhofer Feld